AlexCharlton/Hypergiant/README.md

 ### Scenes
 Hypergiant reexports most of [Hyperscene](http://wiki.call-cc.org/eggref/4/hyperscene) except for `init`, `add-pipeline` `delete-pipeline`, and `resize-cameras`, as it manages this functionality. `init` and `resize-cameras` are handled by `start` while `add/delete-pipeline` are handled by Hypergiant’s `define-pipline`. `add-node` is modified as described below.

+    [constant] ui

+A Hyperscene scene that has one orthographic camera, included for UI elements.
+The camera is always sized to the window and positioned such that its upper left corner is `(0 0)`.
+The UI scene’s camera is always rendered last.

+    [parameter] resize-hooks

+A parameter that contains functions of two arguments, width and height, that are called every time the window is resized.

     [procedure] (add-node PARENT PIPELINE [mesh: MESH] [vao: VAO] [mode: MODE] [n-elements: N-ELEMENTS] [element-type: ELEMENT-TYPE] [offset: OFFSET] [usage: USAGE] [draw-arrays?: DRAW-ARRAYS?] [position: POSITION] [radius: RADIUS] .
 ARGS)

 This extension of the Hyperscene function of the same name (along with Hypergiant’s extension of `define-pipline`) is where the majority of the magic of Hypergiant happens.
 Unlike its cousin, Hypergiant’s `add-node`’s `PIPELINE` argument accepts the special `*-render-pipeline` object defined by Hypergiant’s `define-pipeline` rather than a Hyperscene pipeline.
 Because of this, Hyperscene pipelines never need to be manually created.
 When a non-render-pipeline (i.e. a Hyperscene pipeline) is passed to `add-node`, it acts identically to the Hyperscene version, except for the addition of `POSITION` and `RADIUS`.